HarvardPL/formulog/docs/lang_ref/goal_directed_eval.md

 and a single (non-negated) body atom; for example, `:- p(X, "a").` is a query.
 Each program can only have a single query.

-The Formulog runtime will use the query to rewrite your program using the magic set transformation technique.
+The Formulog runtime will use the query to rewrite your program using (a variant of) the magic set transformation technique.
 The rewritten program simulates top-down evaluation when it is evaluated bottom-up.
 The rewriting happens after type checking, but before program validation (i.e., before the checks described in the "Program safety" section are run).
 This means that you are allowed to write "invalid" Formulog programs, so long as that when they are rewritten, they pass the validation checks.
 For example, this program is invalid evaluated bottom-up, since there are unbound variables (in the head of the rules):

 ```
 rel member(i32, i32 list)